Tepelena Castle

-Tepelena Castle is a 4 ha castle that lies in the southern Albanian town of Tepelenë.
+Tepelena Castle also known as Ali Pasha's Castle, is a 4 ha castle that lies in the southern Albanian town of Tepelenë.
 It was once an important residence of Ali Pashë Tepelena, a local ethnic Albanian and powerful Ottoman ruler of the Pashalik of Yanina.

 History

 The city of Tepelena (Ottoman: Tepedelen) is first mentioned in 1482, during a one month long visit of Sultan Bayezid II.
 Only ten years later the town is mentioned in connection with a battle between Venetian forces and Albanian rebels against Ottoman forces.

 The site of today's castle was most probably originally occupied by a Byzantine one.
 The hill on which Tepelena lies is very strategicly important, as it is where the Drino valley and the Vjosa valley unite.

 After occupying Tepelena and destroying the old Byzantine fortification, the Ottomans built a small castle.
 The tax register of 1520 mentions the settlement having 27 Christians and 3 Muslim households and the castle having a garrison of 183 soldiers.

 In 1670 Evliya Çelebi describes the 40 houses of Tepelena in a rather desolate condition and also mentions that the settlement had no khan, no hammam, no medrese or mekteb. Çelebi also mentions that the 80 villages of the region have a rather rebellious stance against the Sultan.

 The Kâmûsü'l-A'lâm describes the town as rather small with 1800 inhabitants in 1888/89.
 It had 30 shops and two mosques, one of Sultan Bayezid II and one of Ali Pasha of Tepelena.